o3de/PlanetSurvivalGame/README.md

 ![GamePlay](https://user-images.githubusercontent.com/87207603/201390591-a88dd221-f9d2-4046-9a25-2d4b92052924.gif)

 - **Planet environment**, includes Many Size Rocks, Plants, Lava Spouts and Main Playing Island Grid.
-- **Alien Explorer**, a ready to use character model, with multiple character animations such as, wal and attack.
+- **Alien Explorer**, a ready to use character model, with multiple character animations such as, walk and attack.
 Is modular with Many Skin Attachments.
-- **AI Player**, The Buggy AI Character will use the Nav Mesh to seek and move toward your Clayer character.
+- **AI Player**, The Buggy AI Character will use the Nav Mesh to seek and move toward your Player character.
 - **Script Canvas Visual Scripts,** editable Script Canvas visual scripts for main and in game menu interaction, gameplay and player movement.

 - Main Player